gdsge/gdsge.github.io/source/example/rbc/rbcIrr.rst

 where :math:`I_{ss}` is the steady-state level of investment and parameter :math:`\phi` corresponds to the tightness of the irreversibility constraint.

 These features require us to keep track of two continuous state variables: exogenous :math:`z_t` and endogenous :math:`K_t`.
-The toolbox is well designed to handle models with more than one continuous state variables like the present model.
+The toolbox is well designed to handle models with more than one continuous state variables like the current one.

 Let :math:`\mu_t` denote the Lagrange multiplier on the irreversibility constraint, the complete-markets equilibrium can be characterized by the Euler equation, the complementary-slackness condition, and the goods market clearing condition: